 No-Till maize planted with a Monosem in Natal

-In South Africa we have learned many things from the Brazilians when it comes to planting without any tillage in advance but nevertheless their climate, soil structure and planting conditions are very different from ours.
-Because of their high rainfall the Brazilian planters are designed to accommodate more planter units than what is normally used on their frames in South Africa.
+In South Africa we have learned many things from the Brazilians when it comes to planting without any tillage in advance.
+Nevertheless their climate, soil structure and planting conditions are very different from ours.
+Due to their high rainfall the Brazilian planters are designed to accommodate more planter units than what is normally used on frames in South Africa.
 What the SA farmer uses as a 6-row at 90cm was designed to be an 11-row at 45cm.
 While their planters are build to carry the planter units at 45cm distance our most common row distance in South Africa is 75cm or wider.
 Many farmers that use Brazilian planters in South Africa find the heavy weight of the machines a big disadvantage.
-These machines have such a heavy frame construction because the Brazilian planter construction does also not allow for the planter wheels to run between the planter units.
-Their wheels are mounted in front of the units which makes their heavier machines longer too.
+These machines have such a heavy frame construction because the Brazilian planter does not allow for the planter wheels to run between the planter units.
+Their wheels are mounted in front of the units which makes their heavier machines longer as well.
 So, besides the great abilities of the No-Till planters from Brazil to plant right into your previous crop, right into thick stubble, their disadvantages are also quite obvious : The farmer needs a bigger tractor to pull, will consume more diesel and will waste more area while turning than necessary.

 The advantages of the Monosem planter frame :

 The Monosem No-Till planter has a shorter frame construction and the planter wheels are located between the planter units.
 This does not only make the Monosem planter very manoeuvrable but precise fertiliser placement is also ensured due to the short distance from the fertiliser tine to the seed coulter.
 This is of utmost significance when planting on slopes and contours where your planting line isn’t straight.

 The short frame of a Monosem No-Till planter